HarshavardhanaNaganagoudar/NeatNote-MCP-Server-Using-Gradio/README.md

 ```

 * Once the MCP server is integrated into the Claude, then in the Claude UI enable the tools.
-* Attach the notes.txt file with some messy notes or enter some notes manually (i.e
+* Attach the notes.txt file with some messy notes or enter some notes manually (i.e Need to send an urgent mail, need to  do some project research)
 * **Example prompt to use on claude**: Convert the attached file messy notes into beautiful structured notes in Inconsolata font html file.

 ---